mrdrbrdr/ocr-pdf-script/README.md

 - Original image quality is preserved
 - Supports deskewing for rotated scans
 - Output optimized for file size

-## Privacy

-All OCR processing happens **100% locally** on your machine.
-No data is sent to external servers.
+- All OCR processing happens **100% locally** on your machine.
 Your documents remain completely private.

 ## License